 As of November 2016, I now have had my textile artwork juried onto a new platform sponsored by Amazon called Amazon Handmade.
 I am looking forward to the added exposure of being included on this new platform and expanding my collector base.

-Starting in April of 2017 my artwork will be on display at the Stillwater Art Guild Gallery in Stillwater, Minnesota.
-I am excited about this opportunity to have my work prominently shown somewhat locally for the first time on a permanent basis.
+April of 2017 my artwork is also represented at the Stillwater Art Guild Gallery in Stillwater, Minnesota.
+I am excited about this opportunity to have my work prominently shown regionally for the first time on a permanent basis.

 A condensed image list in PDF format of currently available artwork can be opened and downloaded from thislink.

 To see a short video discussing my series work in 2010 and the benefits of being part of a Visioning group , check out my YouTube video here.
 There are also several videos discussing my inspiration and process for some of my more recent artworks on YouTube.

 Commissions and Works in Progress: I am making every effort to present a large sampling of my commissions, art quilts, and home decor textile pieces.
 Some work is not included by request of clients who want their art seen only at their home, office, or gallery.

 There are several new series that are unfolding in the Works in Progress section.
 Please check back often as changes will be occurring frequently on many of the pages each week.
 There is plenty of information here to explore throughout the web site.

 As new web site pages are designed, they will be available for immediate viewing.
 Clicking on any of the menu links on the left will unfold sublinks to pages with various series work, exhibition history, multiple textile galleries, commissions, and additional services that I currently offer.

 My artwork is also available for purchase through my Gallery site by clicking on the link or selecting the Acquire link by each available artwork.
 Payments are made through Paypal so your credit card and banking information is totally secure.